pymag09/PROMETHEUS-SWISS-KNIFE-EXPORTER/README.md

 ## Dependencies
 * PYyaml
 * prometheus_client
-* zabbix_agent
+* zabbix_agent (Optional. if useZabbix=true)

 `#pip3 install prometheus_client pyyaml`

 ## How it works
 For thouse who is not familiar with zabbix.
 Zabbix it is a server and an agent.
 The Server polls agents with some interval.
 The agent supports a default list of metrics(https://www.zabbix.com/documentation/3.0/manual/config/items/itemtypes/zabbix_agent), and can be extended with custom metrics (https://www.zabbix.com/documentation/3.0/manual/config/items/userparameters?s%5B%5D=userparameter).
 So we will use only the agent (no server).
-At this point we have a source of metrics, very powerfull and flexible source. `Prometheus` server uses an HTTP connection to get metrics.
+At this point we have a source of metrics, very powerful and flexible source. `Prometheus` server uses an HTTP connection to get metrics.
 So literally speaking prometheus is a HTTP client and an export is a HTTP server. `swiss_knife_exporter` is a server which gets metrics from `zabbix_agent` and supply them to prometheus server.

+In some special cases it is possible to run swiss_knife_exporter solo - without zabbix_agent.
+To do this, `useZabbix` option should set to false and `metric` should contain either shell command (using pipe is also possible) or path to shell script.

 `exporter_config.yml` contains information how to connect to zabbix_agent and information about metrics.
 Native config format for promethus is YAML.
 So exporter_config.yml uses yaml as well.
 All fields are mandatory.